wvchallenges/se-challenge-expenses/README.markdown

 ## Strong Areas
 1. The application has been built using angular.js, to be a `Single Page Application`.
 It is extremely fast and dynamic.
 1. The `UX design` has been taken into consideration.
-The call to action is clear, the interface is intuitive, and it doesn't look terrible.
+The call to action is clear, the interface is intuitive, and it doesn't look terrible. [read more...](https://github.com/kosz/se-challenge/wiki/UX-and-Responsive-Design)
 1. `Responsive Design` has also been taken into consideration, the app scales and reacts to all screen sizes.
 This has been achieved without the Bootstrap Grid.
-1. The rails controller as well as the angular resources have been implemented in a `REST-full` manner.
+1. The rails controller as well as the angular resources have been implemented in a [REST-full](https://github.com/kosz/se-challenge/wiki/REST-full-implementation) manner.
-1. The code supporting the basic requirements has `full spec coverage` on the server side. `Travis CI and CodeClimate` were used to uncover issues before they become problems.
+1. The code supporting the basic requirements has `full spec coverage` on the server side.
+[Travis CI and CodeClimate](https://github.com/kosz/se-challenge/wiki/Continuous-Integration) were used to uncover issues before they become problems.
-1. The database has been designed `taking into consideration potential hidden requirements`, spotted on the initial datastructure.
+1. The database has been designed `taking into consideration potential hidden requirements`, spotted on the initial datastructure.  [read more...](https://github.com/kosz/se-challenge/wiki/Database-Modeling)
 1. The application has been designed to be as `modular`, `extensible` and as `object oriented` as possible, given the time available for refactoring.
 This could of course, always be better.
 1. Overall I believe the strength of this application dosn't necessarily reside in a single place, but instead, `attention to detail was given in all areas`, across all stacks, to demonstrate ability to work and adapt in any tier or technology.
+1. The app has been managed on GIT with every commit providing the code to close an issue.
+Issues were tracked [here](https://github.com/kosz/se-challenge/issues?q=is%3Aissue+is%3Aclosed)

 ## Areas for Potential Improvement
 1. Full spec coverage.
 Some methods are not being directly covered, instead we rely on higher level tests to test them out.